ryashpal/EHRQC/README.md

-  domain_id             Domain ID of the standard vocabulary to be mapped vocabulary_id         Vocabulary ID of the standard vocabulary to be mapped concept_class_id      Concept class ID of the standard vocabulary to be mapped vocab_path            Path for the Medcat vocab file cdb_path              Path for the Medcat cdb file mc_status_path        Path for the Medcat mc_status folder concepts_path         Path for the concepts csv file concept_name_row      Name of the concept name row in the concepts csv file mapped_concepts_save_path
+  domain_id             Domain ID of the standard vocabulary to be mapped vocabulary_id         Vocabulary ID of the standard vocabulary to be mapped concept_class_id      Concept class ID of the standard vocabulary to be mapped concepts_path         Path for the concepts csv file concept_name_row      Name of the concept name row in the concepts csv file mapped_concepts_save_path